koduri-bit/job-listings-01/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

+The requirement of this application is -

+- User can open in open in Mobile (375px wide) and Desktop (1445px wide)

+- User can filter jobs by selecting few tags `html` `css` and `javascript`

+- Filtered tags should appear in on the top of the page.

+- User can clear one tag at a time and narrow job search OR user can clear all tags from filter using `Clear` button.

 ## To access this responsive application -

 **Please click this link [Job-Listings](https://koduri-bit.github.io/job-listings-01/)**